 Re-registering all devices

 As part of the migration, all user devices will be deregistered.
 If the user uses multiple devices, the user will be signed out of all devices.
-Once the user signs in again, the user will receive an email notification informing that a new device was added, even if the user has signed into Dashlane on that device before.
-Because 2FA is handled by the identity provider, the user will not be prompted for a 2FA code when registering the new device.
+Once the user signs in again, the user will receive an email notification that a new device was added even if the user has signed in to Dashlane on that device before.
+Because the identity provider handles two-factor authentication (2FA), the user will not be prompted for a 2FA code when registering the new device.
 A 2FA challenge from the SSO identity provider may still occur if you have configured 2FA as part of SSO.

 No access to any data after being revoked from the team